Matt-Hulme/classnames-organizer-ts/README.md

 1. Install the extension in VS Code.
 2. Open a file with class names that you want to sort.
 3. Run the `Sort Class Names` command or press `F5`.

-## Contributing

-If you have any suggestions or issues, please open an issue on GitHub.